mrrfv/open-android-backup/README.md

 The following data types can be automatically restored back to the device.

-- Apps (.apk files of installed apps)
+- Apps (.apk files of installed apps - split APK support is experimental and can be found in the `split-apk-support` branch)
 - Internal storage (pictures, downloads, videos, Signal backups if enabled, etc)
 - Contacts (exported in vCard format)